heidi-holappa/tdd-mooc/part6/game-of-life/documentation/project-plan.md

 **Final phase: bug fixes**

-- [ ] Fix: exported file does not contain correct state (the state is the initial state)
+- [x] To fix: exported file does not contain correct state (the state is the initial state)
+- [x] To fix: exported file does not go to right directory

 ## Planning the data structure